janetoderinde/Danny-s-Diner/README.md

 QUESTION 5: Which item is the most popular for each customer?

 Solution: The following functions were used - WITH(),DENSE_RANK() OVER.
-A new table named r in which the customers were ranked by the Count of product bought (count) was created.
+A rank table named r in which the customers were ranked by the Count of product bought (count) was created.
 Then SELECT customer_id, product_name, count.
 ```SQL
 WITH r AS
 	(SELECT s.customer_id,